-While until a few years ago researchers have contended themselves with calibrating their models in informal ways, there are now a number of attempts to estimate them in a more systematic manner.2 A most suitable approach for the present kind of models is the method of simulated moments (MSM), where 'moments' refers to the time series of one or several variables and means certain summary statistics of them.
-In the present context they should reflect what is considered to be the most important stylized facts of the daily stock market returns, in particular, volatility clustering and fat tails.
+While until a few years ago researchers have contended themselves with calibrating their models in informal ways, there are now a number of attempts to estimate them in a more systematic manner.3 A most suitable approach for the present kind of models is the method of simulated moments (MSM).
+'Moments' refers to the time series of one or several variables and means certain summary statistics computed from them, the empirical values of which the model-generated moments should try to match.
+In the present context the moments will reflect what is considered to be the most important stylized facts of the daily stock market returns, in particular, volatility clustering and fat tails.
+After all, this is what the evaluation of the models in the literature usually centres around.4